solvcon/solvcon/README.rst

 more then 35 million cells, SCOTCH-5.1 is recommended.
 METIS-4 has issues on memory allocation for large graphs.

+The end of this section describes how to manually compile these dependencies with helper scripts shipped with SOLVCON.

 The three steps to install:

 1. Obtain the latest release from